Expertise and Instruction

 Copying/pasting Exercises

-One challenge that Instructors now report encountering in workshops, is that some learners will choose to copy and paste the text of an exercise into a chatbot, and the code it produces to “solve” the exercise.
-What are some ways that you might notice that this is happening in a workshop?
+One challenge that Instructors now report encountering in workshops is that some learners will choose to copy and paste the text of an exercise into a chatbot, then copy and paste the code it produces back out again, to “solve” the exercise.
+What are some ways that you might notice this is happening in a workshop?
 Suggest one strategy that an Instructor could employ to discourage or prevent learners from doing this.

 Indications of an AI-generated solution include: